Departments of Greece

 10. ~1955: Levkas department split from Preveza, and transferred from Epirus region to Ionian Islands.

 11. ~1968: Attica department divided into Attica and Piraeus.
 At the same time, Greater Athens region split from Central Greece and Euboea.
 Greater Athens consisted of the urban parts of Attica and Piraeus departments.
+The regions at that time were as shown below.

-RegionISOCorresponds to modern regions
+RegionISOCorresponds to modern peripheries

 Aegean Islands80Aegean North, Aegean South